Rochet2/smallfolk_cpp/README.md

 ### deserializing
 Deserializing happens by calling the function `static LuaVal LuaVal::loads(std::string const & string, std::string* errmsg = nullptr)`.
 When an error occurs with the deserialization a LuaVal representing a nil is returned and if errmsg points to a string then it is filled with the error message.
 This function does not throw.

+### LuaVal
+LuaVal is a type used to represent lua values in C++.
+LuaVal has a range of functions to access the underlying values and to construct LuaVal from different values.
+LuaVal is the input for serialization and output of deserialization.

 ### LuaVal constructors
 Constructors allow implicitly constructing values.